rajuthekaju17/FaceTracker/README.md

 2) Ensure the Haar Cascade XML file ("haarcascade_frontalface_default.xml") is in the same directory as the script.

 # Usage
-1) Clone the repository or download the FaceRescript.
+1) Clone the repository or download the FaceRecognition.py script along with the Haar Cascade XML file.
+2) Ensure both files are in the same working directory.
+3) Follow on-screen instructions to interact with the program.

+Happy face detecting! 📷😊